andoshin11/sqlpture-example/README.md

  - The container will be accessible on `localhost:15432`

 2. Restore Database
-  - `dvdrental.tar` is a dumpt PostgreSQL data which contains both migration history, and actual data
+  - [dvdrental.tar](./dvdrentar.tar) is a dumped PostgreSQL artifact which contains both migration history, and actual data
   - `make restore-db` to restore data
   - The database will be accesible on `postgres://postgres:mysecretpassword1234@localhost:15432/dvdrental`